 What causes separation anxiety?

 It isn’t known exactly what causes separation anxiety and why some dogs are more susceptible than others.
 Older rescue dogs may have some trauma in their past that causes it.
 For puppies, though, I believe it is just something scary and a change they don’t like.
 As I’ve already said every puppy personality is different.
-If the separation is managed badly with certain puppies, that’s when I think it could turn into a more serious problem like separation anxiety.
-That was the reason for this post.
+If the separation is managed badly with certain puppies, that’s when I think it could turn into a more serious problem like this That was the reason for this post.
 I want new puppy owners to be aware and plan for the day they leave their puppy on their own for the first time.

 Anyway, onto the steps I want to outline to make sure your puppy handles the separation well.